Vasque Juxt Review

 Durability

 We are impressed with the durability of this shoe overall.
 The full leather upper handles the abrasion caused by rocky terrain, and a substantial protective rubber cap protects the toe.
-While the proprietary rubber sole isn't as long-lasting some competitors' Vibram soles, it gives most folks six months or so of everyday use before wearing the lugs thin.
+While the proprietary rubber sole isn't as long-lasting as some competitors' Vibram soles, it gives most folks six months or so of everyday use before wearing the lugs thin.
 Denser soles last longer.
-The comfortable fit and unassuming look make these great everyday shoes, but if you want them to last longer for hiking, avoid concrete.
+The comfortable fit and unassuming look make these great everyday shoes, but avoid concrete if you want them to last longer for hiking.
 The relatively soft rubber soles provide increased traction on dry rock but wear quickly.